PI Eligibility on Sponsored Agreements, Proposals, and Projects

-Eligibility to act as a University PI, Co-PI, or Co-Investigator on a sponsored project is limited to University employees (faculty or faculty-equivalent research position), excluding positions for which student status is a requirement.
-Non-faculty/non-faculty equivalent research position University Principal Investigators must be granted an exception based on the approval of the vice president for research (VPR) or designee.
+Eligibility to act as a university PI, Co-PI, or Co-Investigator on a sponsored project is limited to university employees (faculty or faculty-equivalent research position), excluding positions for which student status is a requirement.
+University Principal Investigators who have a non-faculty/non-faculty equivalent research position must be granted an exception based on the approval of the vice president for research (VPR) or designee.
 For those reporting to an academic college, a recommendation for an exception from the department head and dean is required prior to routing to the VPR or designee for approval.
 For those who do not report to an academic college, the appropriate unit head will make a recommendation to the VPR for approval.
-Except as provided in the case of retirees, all individuals who serve in the role of a principal investigator on University-sponsored projects must be employed by the University in a budgeted position.
+Except as provided in the case of retirees, all individuals who serve in the role of a principal investigator on university-sponsored projects must be employed by the university in a budgeted position.

 Individuals with the following titles are authorized to be a PI, Co-PI, or Co-Investigator within the identified limitations as determined and approved by the department or center and the dean of the college or head of the unit, in which the person is appointed.
 Approval by the VPR or designee is not required for the following titles:

-Postdoctoral Research Associate: Individuals holding the position of Postdoctoral Research Associate (Title Code 7360) can serve as a PI, Co-PI or Co-Investigator with the approval of their department head and dean, contingent upon the PI-eligibility requirements of the sponsor guidelines and the specific discipline objectives of the college or center and the role performed by the individual.
+Postdoctoral Research Associate: Individuals holding the position of postdoctoral research associate can serve as a PI, Co-PI, or Co-Investigator with the approval of their department head and dean, contingent upon the PI-eligibility requirements of the sponsor guidelines and the specific discipline objectives of the college or center and the role performed by the individual.
 The approval should be provided to Sponsored Research Services’ proposal administration so that it may accompany the proposal for internal routing.

-Visiting Faculty: As members of the faculty, visiting faculty and faculty equivalent may serve as PIs, Co-PIs or Co-Investigators.
+Visiting Faculty: As members of the faculty, visiting faculty and faculty equivalents may serve as PIs, Co-PIs, or Co-Investigators.
 However, the term of the proposed project cannot exceed the duration of their anticipated appointment, as determined by the department head and college dean.